 Times have changed, and these days kids, need digital skills if they are to succeed in the competitive job market when they enter the world of work.

 More jobs than ever involve computers and tech skills, and you can help your teen to stand out by encouraging them to learn essential digital skills at an early age.
+And with the demand of highly-skilled individuals under digital and tech industries ever increasing, professionals are also able to earn relatively higher income brackets, with examples including what software engineer salary in New York are being offered on average.
 Here are some of the top skills to teach them.

 Spreadsheets and Word Processors